piersolenski/wtf.nvim/README.md

-# wtf.nvim
+# 🤯 wtf.nvim

 A Neovim plugin to help you work out WTF that diagnostic means!

-wtf.nvim uses the power of AI to provide you with both explanations and solutions of how to fix LSP hints, warnings and errors, custom tailored to the code responsible for them.

-wtf.nvim works by sending the line diagnostic messages, along with the offending code for context, directly to ChatGPT.
-This kkkkkkk more accurate solutions leading to quicker fixes.
-For those times that AI fails you, you can also search multiple sources on the web.
+wtf.nvim provides faster and more efficient ways of working with the buffer line's diagnostic messages, redirecting them to the sources you already use, straight from Neovim.

 Works with any language that has LSP support in Neovim.

-## Functionality
+## ✨ Features

 ### AI powered diagnostic debugging

+Use the power of AI to provide you with explanations *and* solutions of how to fix LSP hints, warnings and errors, custom tailored to the code responsible for them.

 <table>
   <tr>